PurdueHCR/Firestore/web_purduehcr/README.md

 - Windows: File, then go to settings
 - Mac: Android Studio, Preferences

-Then go to the plugins option on settings.
-Search for and install the Flutter and Dart plug-ins.
-Once installed, go back to settings/preferences and select the section label Languages & Frameworks.
-Click on the Flutter option and set the Flutter SDK path to be the folder where you installed Flutter.
+Now, select **Plugins**.
+Search for and install the *Flutter* and *Dart* plug-ins.
+Once installed, go back to the settings and select the section labeled **Languages & Frameworks**.
+Click on the **Flutter** and set the Flutter SDK path to be the folder where you installed Flutter.

 Restart Android Studio.
 If nothing crashes, do yourself a favor and install the plugin Nyan Progress bar. *You'll thank us later.*